mhongell/ELKStackProject/README.md

 - 184.59.88.22

 Machines within the network can only be accessed over SSH by Jump Box Provisioner.
-- _TODO: Which machine did you allow to access your ELK VM?
-Jump Box Provisioner via SSH and local machine What was its IP address?
-Jump Box: 10.0.10.4 and local machine: 184.59.88.22
+- Which machine did you allow to access your ELK VM?
+	- Jump Box Provisioner via SSH and local machine
+- What was its IP address?
+	- Jump Box: 10.0.10.4 and local machine: 184.59.88.22

 A summary of the access policies in place can be found in the table below.